kadamiec/vscode-salesforce-query-editor/README.md

 ## Settings

 The extension has some settings that you can use to have a personalized experience.
-To access those settings, go to File -> Preferences -> Settings, and search for "Soql".
+To access those settings, go to File -> Preferences -> Settings, and search for "Salesforce Query Editor".

 <img src="https://drive.google.com/uc?id=1oMMG_bywCs-EVHEHHoXUe7R6TtYIibwE" width="1000px"></img>